OrchidBones/OrchidBones.github.io/README.md

-Emm...Learning how to set up a github.io blogspot.
+Umm...Learning how to set up a github.io blogspot.